What is stormwater?

 The Environmental Protection Act 1994

-The Environmental Protection Act 1994 protects the environment and ensures that development is sustainable and improves the quality of life.
+The Environmental Protection Act 1994 (The Act) protects the environment and ensures that development is sustainable and improves the quality of life.

 Under the Act it is against the law to put any contaminant into water or in a place where it could wash into a gutter, stormwater drain or waterway.

 Penalties may apply if you don’t take reasonable measures to stop contaminants from entering waterways or roadside gutters.